gvwilson/thirdbit/_posts/2017/2017-01-08-pennies-for-understanding.md

   that are easy or productive to use....
 The human and computer parts of programming languages have developed in radical asymmetry.
   <br/>
-  &mdash; Newell and Card, "The Prospects for Psychological Science in Human-Computer Interaction" (1985)
+  – Newell and Card, "The Prospects for Psychological Science in Human-Computer Interaction" (1985)
 </p>